-Your child keeps telling you “I want a puppy” or “I want a cat” but you have doubts about whether he’s ready for it.
+Your child keeps telling you “I want a puppy” or “I want a cat” but you have doubts about whether they’re ready for it.
 Owning a family pet can be a nice opportunity to teach your child about responsibility, animal safety, and caring for an animal.
-Often parents want their children to be involved in caring for a new pet as a way to help promote discipline and accountability.
+Being involved in caring for a new pet can help promote discipline and accountability.
 But how do you know if your child is ready for this task?

-- Showing readiness.
-After considering what is appropriate for your child, discuss with your child what behaviors she needs to exhibit to demonstrate she is ready to help care for a pet.
+First, consider what is appropriate for your child.
+Then, set expectations with your child.
+What behaviors do they need to exhibit to demonstrate they are ready to help care for a pet?
 For example, perhaps you need to see that your child is mostly compliant with completing household chores for a certain period of time before considering getting a new pet.
 Or if your child is often aggressive when angry, perhaps you need to see that they can calm down without being aggressive to be sure that an animal would not get hurt inadvertently.